stefanhendriks/Dune-II---The-Maker/README.md

 ## Running
 Easiest is to run the executable from the root.
 Shared libraries that are required are: alfont.dll, alleg42.dll, almp3.dll, libwinpthread-1.dll and mscvr70.dll.
-The required libraries (Allegro 4, ALFont, ALMP3 and fblend) are in the [dll folder](https://github.com/stefanhendriks/Dune-II---The-Maker/tree/master/dll/mingw). libwinpthread-1.dll Could be on your MinGW path.
+The required libraries (Allegro 4, ALFont, ALMP3) are in the [dll folder](https://github.com/stefanhendriks/Dune-II---The-Maker/tree/master/dll/mingw). libwinpthread-1.dll Could be on your MinGW path.
 If it is not on the path, copy it from your mingw32 installation.

 ## Project status